Deborah Dorsett, MOT, OTR/L, CEIM

 Certified Occupational Therapy Assistant: National Board for Certification in Occupational Therapy

-Grayce Morris COTA/L
+Grayce Morris, COTA/L

 grayce@circletherapypeds.com